1928 Times Square derailment: Accident

 At 5:09 p.m. on August 24, 1928, the last two cars of a ten-car downtown express train, consisting of all-steel cars, were derailed when a faulty switch moved.
 The ninth car hit a wall and pillars on either side of the track and split in half.
 The rear was telescoped by the last car.
 The front remained attached to the train and was dragged for 100 or 200 ft, when the first and eighth cars turned over.
 Short-circuiting started a fire.

 A witness in one of the damaged cars spoke of hearing "a terrific grinding noise" then seeing "the car behind ours rip right through a steel pillar".
-Morris De Haven Tracy of the United Press wrote an account of the crash that had left the city "still dazed":
+Morris DeHaven Tracy of the United Press wrote an account of the crash that had left the city "still dazed":

 [The eighth car] "split the switch," and before the passengers jammed within it could raise their cries of terror it was skidding half sideways down the track.

 A hundred feet farther on it crashed into one of the great steel pillars which keep the street above from tumbling in upon the tunnels.

 It sheared off the pillar, tore loose from the forward seven cars, split itself in two and part of it hurtled forward, tossing passengers against stanchions onto the track, under the wheels of the cars, against the sides of the tunnel, and piling them up in masses on what was left of the car floor.

 Sixteen people were killed instantly and 100 or more injured.
 Additional victims died the following day and on the 26th, as did Jennie Lockridge, an actress who had a heart attack after seeing victims' bodies.
 One victim was misidentified; the man returned home two hours before his funeral was scheduled to start.
 It was the worst accident on the New York City Subway since the Malbone Street Wreck in 1918.

 Track maintenance workers had discovered the faulty switch where a storage track branched off 85 ft south of the platform, but decided not to spike (immobilize) it.
 The train had been held in the station while repairs were made, and was packed with approximately 1,800 passengers.
 An empty train was first sent over the switch without incident.